-It’s official, the people of Atlanta are the friendliest demographic of people I’ve yet to encounter in the United States.
+The people of Atlanta are the friendliest demographic of people I’ve yet to encounter in the metropolitan United States.
 I can hardly make it anywhere because of how easy it is to get into conversations with “strangers”.
 And this city is definitely a food city.
 I am struck by how much the imprint of the days of slavery still remains on some of the older buildings and railways here in town.
 It has soaked its way especially into the old wood that dots the brick walls.
 The venue for yesterday’s workshop was one such a building.
 It was a fitting energy, seeing as how the theme of the entire workshop was self-liberation.

 This group of people coming to my workshops are the most open minded, eccentrically intellectual group I have ever beheld.
 I think it is now my favorite part of holding these workshops.
 Long-term friendships are formed.
 People find their place to belong.
 And I get to witness the fact that this world is in good hands.
 All across the globe, they form a supportive web of awakening.
 They touch the lives of the people in the cities they live in.
 It is like a little legion of enlightened spirits, whose practice is that of non-resistance and expansion.
 Yesterday’s workshop ended well.
 Only the usual hiccups involved with event planning occurred.
 I was expecting worse technological issues to occur in a building of that age.
 I had a difficult night last night.
 In order to get out of the building I had to be taken down a flight of stairs into an unfinished basement that was nearly pitch dark.
-I was triggered badly by it.
-I started having flashbacks of being stuck in basements as a child.
-I went into a kind of dissociated “auto-pilot” mode; a vibrational set point from which I attracted PTSD trigger after PTSD trigger for the remainder of the night.
-I thought to myself “how ironic, I talked today on stage about how quickly one manifests both wanted and unwanted things once they have the awareness that they create their own reality, and here I am, doing just that only hours later”.

-Stephanie and I removed our clothes and upon entering the bathhouse, the immediate impression I had was that I was entering a harem.
+We removed our clothes and upon entering the bathhouse, the immediate impression I had was that I was entering a harem.
 The place was littered with women and at 11:00 pm no less as most Korean spas are open 24 hours a day.
 I have never seen so many women naked in one place.
 Like ice cream flavors, there were women of every race, shape and size.
 It is a voyeur’s paradise.
 It was liberating to be near women who felt so free about their bodies.
 It was like a snap shot of the whole female experience; women all the way from age 4 to age 90.
 Some bodies had withered; some were in their peak stage of ripeness.
 Some like young flower buds had not yet begun to ripen.

-While we were there, we went into the part of the spa called the “common area” where both men and women are allowed to comingle.
+While we were there, we went into the part of the spa called the “common area” where both men and women are allowed to commingle.
 And it felt exactly like a cultish commune.
 Everyone was dressed in the same shorts and t-shirt.
 You walk into an enormous room that is like stepping into a futuristic scene in an old 80s movie.
 There are people sleeping on mats on the heated floor.
 There are pools for swimming, there is an area for foot massages and an area for body massages and then there are “the rooms”.
 The rooms are comprised of different elements.
 The idea is to lie inside them and soak up the healing properties of each room.
 For example, one room is comprised completely of crystals.
 Every inch of the entire inside surface of the room is covered in amethyst and citrine and green calcite and selenite etc. The stones create a beautiful mural scene of mountains and trees, complete with a starry ceiling.
 The floors are heated to the point where it is painful to the touch.
 But as you lay there, the stones permeate your body with healing frequencies.
 It was my favorite of the rooms.
 It is truly a sight to behold.
 They also have rooms of salt, charcoal, jade, gold and silver, clay and an igloo room, which is as cold as a refrigerator.